 - 3.74 Considering these numbers, it is sensible to consider a range of teams being possible to come forward during the lifetime of the strategy.
-Some of the numbers have more certainty than others in being established between now and 2021.
+Some of the numbers have more certainty than others in being established between now and 2026.
 There is potential for some of the figures to double-count or over-lap and it is therefore important that the figures are not read in isolation and supply and demand monitored to ensure that there is not over-provision. - 3.75 TGRs and participation change provide us with a yardstick to monitor against and it is likely that some growth estimated through these projections will meet some of the identified aspirational growth and vice-versa.
 Aspirational growth identified by teams is likely to come in part from increasing interest (i.e. participation) and absorbing some additional growth from increased population (i.e. from TGRs).
-So, when considering the total number of teams generated by the calculations it seems very unlikely that over 60 team equivalents will come forward in reality by 2021.
+So, when considering the total number of teams generated by the calculations it seems very unlikely that over 60 team equivalents will come forward in reality by 2026.
 As explained earlier, it is not considered reliable to base future provision on the participation change projections and so these should be considered as an over-arching high level estimate indicating direction of travel only. - 3.76 A rational approach is first to seek to meet the quantified and locally derived figure for displaced, unmet, and latent demand during the first 3 years of the strategy period to 2019.
 However, for hockey, there are no additional teams generated from data showing displaced, unmet or latent demand. - 3.77 We have been made aware that EH are moving away from reliance on TGR figures to provide an accurate estimate of demand.
 The aspirational growth indicated by the teams is likely to be covered by the numbers emerging from the EH participation target which can be used to plan for change across the strategy period. - 3.78 Some growth may have barriers which need to be overcome outside of physical pitch provision, such as the number of volunteers available to grow a club or the cost of hiring, purchasing or leasing additional pitch space.
 Demand appearing "on the ground" from figures will therefore need to be monitored to understand if demand is being realised and if not, what other measures might be needed to deliver the projected growth. - 3.79 The following tables show the adjustments having taken these issues into account.
-It leaves the EH target as the preferred identified demand for hockey by 2021.
+It leaves the EH target as the preferred identified demand for hockey by 2026.
 The table does not provide a split for sub areas.
 This is because club based growth will be generated from across the Borough for each of the two clubs.
 It cannot be expected that each club's growth will be generated simply from the sub area(s) within which it is based.
-However, when apportioned to each club, the EH participation target figure is split with growth amounting to 3 junior and 2 adult teams at Swindon HC and 1.5 adult and 0.5 a junior teams at North Wilts HC.
+However, when apportioned to each club, the EH participation target figure is split with growth amounting to that set out in Figure H30.

-Figure H32: Summary of projected additional number of teams estimated (by various methods) - adjusted to meet England Hockey participation targets
+Figure H33: Summary of projected additional number of teams estimated (by various methods) - with preferred England Hockey participation targets